nehaljwani/team.exiv2.org/book/IMaEA.md

 # The Last Word
 <div id="finally">

 I hope found this book interesting.
 More to the point, I hope you've found it useful.
 I hope Exiv2 will live into the future, or this book inspires somebody to write a new library.

 <center><img src="back-page.jpg" style="border:2px solid #23668F"/></center>

-I'm going off to cut the grass, run in the beautiful countryside around my home in Camberley, England.
-If you have interesting and positive thoughts you are welcome to share them by email.
+I'm going off to cut the grass and to run in the beautiful countryside around my home in Camberley, England.
+And I'm going to play the Euphonium and the Piano.
+If you have interesting and positive thoughts you are welcome to open an issue on GitHub and I will respond.

 <center>![Exiv2](exiv2.png)</center>